-- BREAK: calling method NetworkOperation.compute() with a single argument is now UN-VARYING, meaning that all needs are demaned, and hence, all provides are produced, unless the recompile flag is true or outputs asked. - BREAK: net-operations behave like regular operations when nested inside another netop, and always produce all their provides, or scream if less inputs than needs are given. - ENH: a newly created or cloned netop can be narrowed() to specific needs & provides, so as not needing to pass outputs on every call to compute(). - feat: implemented based on the new "narrowed" NetworkOperation.plan attribute. - FIX: netop needs are not all optional by default; optionality applied only if all underlying operations have a certain need as optional. - FEAT: support function args with 2 new modifiers vararg & varargs, acting like optional (but without feeding into underlying functions like keywords). - BREAK(yahoo#12): simplify compose API by turning it from class -> function; all args and operations are now given in a single compose () call. - REFACT(net, netop): make Network IMMUTABLE by appending all operations together, in NetworkOperation constructor. - ENH(net): public-size prune_graph() -> Network.prune()'() which can be used to interogate needs & provides for a given graph.
-It accepts None inputs & outputs to auto-derrive them. - FIX(SITE): autodocs API chapter were not generated in at all, due to import errors, fixed by using autodoc_mock_imports on networkx, pydot & boltons libs. - enh(op): polite error-,msg when calling an operation with missing needs (instead of an abrupt KeyError). - FEAT(CI): test also on Python-3.8

-1.6.7 v2.3.0 (24 Nov 2019, @ankostis): Zoomable SVGs & more op jobs
+- \ BREAK: calling method NetworkOperation.compute() with a single argument is now UN-VARYING, meaning that all needs are demaned, and hence, all provides are produced, unless the recompile flag is true or outputs asked. - \ BREAK: net-operations behave like regular operations when nested inside another netop, and always produce all their provides, or scream if less inputs than needs are given. - \ ENH: a newly created or cloned netop can be narrowed() to specific needs & provides, so as not needing to pass outputs on every call to compute(). - \ feat: implemented based on the new "narrowed" NetworkOperation.plan attribute. - FIX: netop needs are not all optional by default; optionality applied only if all underlying operations have a certain need as optional. - FEAT: support function \\args with 2 new modifiers vararg & varargs, acting like optional (but without feeding into underlying functions like keywords). - BREAK(yahoo#12): simplify compose API by turning it from class -> function; all args and operations are now given in a single compose () call. - REFACT(net, netop): make Network IMMUTABLE by appending all operations together, in NetworkOperation constructor. - ENH(net): public-size \prune\graph() -> Network.prune()'() which can be used to interogate needs & provides for a given graph.
+It accepts None inputs & outputs to auto-derrive them. - FIX(SITE): autodocs API chapter were not generated in at all, due to import errors, fixed by using autodoc\mock\imports on networkx, pydot & boltons libs. - enh(op): polite error-,msg when calling an operation with missing needs (instead of an abrupt KeyError). - FEAT(CI): test also on Python-3.8 v2.3.0 (24 Nov 2019, @ankostis): Zoomable SVGs & more op jobs v2.2.0 (20 Nov 2019, @ankostis): enhance OPERATIONS & restruct their modules

-- FEAT(plot): render Zoomable SVGs in jupyter(lab) notebooks. - break(netop): rename execution-method "sequential" --> None. - break(netop): move overwrites_collector & method args from netop.call() -> cstor - refact(netop): convert remaining kwarqs into named args, tighten up API.
+- FEAT(plot): render Zoomable SVGs in jupyter(lab) notebooks. - break(netop): rename execution-method "sequential" --> None. - break(netop): move overwrites\collector & method args from netop.\\call\\() -> cstor - refact(netop): convert remaining \\kwargs into named args, tighten up API.